A unifying approach to tropicalization: Rational points

 We continue with \eqref{functorial2}.
 The identity morphism $\id:X\to X$ yields a continuous map $\id_T:X(T)\to X(T)$ with respect to the affine topology for the domain and the fine topology for the image.
 This shows that the affine topology is finer than the fine topology.

 Conversely, note that every $k$-linear morphism $\alpha:U\to X$ factors through the identity $\id:X\to X$.
 We have already proven that the map $U(T)\to X(T)$ is continuous with respect to the affine topology for both domain and image.
 This shows that the fine topology is at least as fine as the affine topology.
 We conclude that both topologies coincide.
-This is the claim of \eqref{functorial3}.
+This verifies \eqref{functorial2}.

 We continue with \eqref{functorial3}.
 Let $\varphi:X\to Y$ be a morphism of ordered blue $k$-schemes and $\varphi_T:X(T)\to Y(T)$ the induced map.
 Let $W\subset Y(T)$ be open.
 We have to show that $Z=\varphi_T^{-1}(W)$ is open in $X(T)$, which is the case if $\alpha_T^{-1}(Z)$ is open in $U(T)$ for every morphism $\alpha:U\to X$ from an affine ordered blue $k$-scheme $U$ to $X$.